elemental/Elemental/doc/source/basic/level2.rst

 Syr
 ---
 Symmetric rank-one update: implicitly performs :math:`A := \alpha x x^T + A`,
-where only the triangle of :math:`A` specified by `shape` is updated.
+where only the triangle of :math:`A` specified by `uplo` is updated.

-.. cpp:function:: void basic::Syr( Shape shape, T alpha, const Matrix<T>& x, Matrix<T>& A )
+.. cpp:function:: void basic::Syr( UpperOrLower uplo, T alpha, const Matrix<T>& x, Matrix<T>& A )

    The serial implementation (templated over the datatype).

-.. cpp:function:: void basic::Syr( Shape shape, T alpha, const DistMatrix<T,MC,MR>& x, DistMatrix<T,MC,MR>& A )
+.. cpp:function:: void basic::Syr( UpperOrLower uplo, T alpha, const DistMatrix<T,MC,MR>& x, DistMatrix<T,MC,MR>& A )

    The distributed implementation (templated over the datatype).